12th Grade Counseling Services Overview

 Local Scholarship Program

 Through the support of various donors in the community, Torrance High School is able to offer scholarships to seniors to help pay for the costs of attending a community college, university or trade school.
 All students are encouraged to apply.
-The deadline to apply is Wedn, December 4, 2019.
-The application and instructions on how to apply will be available in the fall.
+The deadline to apply is Wedn, January 8th, 2020.
+The application and instructions on how to apply is now available.

 For questions, please contact Ms. Mendoza in the College and Career Center in A106.